Paper Giant

 Some of the design styles used in the sites redesign

 The online resource DSPHelp.org.au launched in August 2020.
-It provides information about DSP eligibility criteria, how to gather medical evidence, applying for the DSP, and what to do if an application is rejected, all in the one place.
+It brings together information about DSP eligibility criteria, gathering medical evidence, applying for the DSP, and what to do if an application is rejected — all in one place.

-SSRV is offering a ‘wraparound’ legal service – including advice and representation – as well.
-People who are unable to use the DSP Help website or need more hands-on assistance can call SSRV and ask to speak to a DSP Help Lawyer.
+SSRV offers a 'wraparound' legal service alongside the tool, including advice and representation.
+People who need more hands-on assistance can call SSRV and ask to speak to a DSP Help Lawyer.

 DSP Help in the media